-The property contains more than nine acres of contiguous forest.
-The owner is interested in developing and implementing a forest stewardship plan to improve on the health and diversity of the property.
+The property contains more than 8 acres of contiguous forest.
+The owners are interested in developing a forest stewardship plan to improve on the health and diversity of the property.
 At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by December 1, 2023, and approved by the department on or before December 31, 2023, then credit for this category should be awarded administratively.
+However, if a forest stewardship plan is provided by October 31, 2025 and approved by the department on or before December 31, 2025, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
 Award of this category requires an annual progress report from the landowner (see below, Section B. 12.), which should be sent to PBRS staff by either email or other agreed to method.
+Credit for this category cannot overlap with the resource restoration category.